Homewood-Flossmoor High School: History

 Homewood-Flossmoor Community High School site opened in 1959 with enrollment at 1,170 students.
 There were 51 classrooms, which included 10 English classes, 10 Social Science, eight Science, six Mathematics, five Foreign Language, three Physical Education, one Homemaking, three Industrial Arts, two Art, and three Music classes.
 A cafeteria, library and administrative area were also included.

 By 1965, the school's population had nearly doubled and additional buildings were added: Auditorium (1965), G Building (1966) and E Building (1966).
 As growth continued, it became apparent that a major new facility was needed, and in 1971, the North Building and fieldhouse opened when the student population topped 4,000.

 Following a decade of preparation and fiscal planning, in 1995 a $25 million renovation and addition program was completed: all classrooms and offices were wired for internet access; a music wing was added, providing student practice and performance; a Technology Center and numerous labs to offer computer assisted instruction were completed; the Mall Building, located mid-campus near the football field and field house, was expanded, modernized and staffed, providing athletic training and rehabilitation of student athletes; a new Olympic sized aqua-center was opened; 14 tennis courts were added; and the student-run WHFH radio and TV stations were modernized.

 In 1989, football coach John Wrenn proposed District 233 adopt a mandatory drug-testing policy similar to one at two Lafayette, Indiana high schools, where a recent landmark court case decision allowed the creation of such programs.
 H-F became the first high school in Illinois to require mandatory random drug testing for its student athletes.

 In 1996, up to 20,000 people gathered on the school lawn to hear President Bill Clinton deliver a speech on education during his 1996 reelection campaign.

 In addition to being named a Blue Ribbon School by the United States Department of Education three times, the school has received Department of Education Technology Award twice.
 In 1995, the school's technology plan was named one of the five best in the nation.
 In spring 2013, the International Baccalaureate (IB) Organization granted IB World School status to Homewood-Flossmoor.
 H-F now joins the exclusive company of approximately 3,000 IB World Schools that dot the globe across 138 countries.

 In May 2019, Rev. Jesse Jackson led an assembly at the school to address a blackface incident that prompted a student walkout.

 Beginning with the Class of 2020, the school offers a Media, Visual & Performing Arts Academy.

 In August 2023, the school began the first phase of its Net Zero Science Building.
+The building was completed in the summer of 2025, and received an award of Distinction in 2025.